gorango/flowcraft/sandbox/6.rag/README.md

 # Advanced RAG Agent with Document Analysis

-This example demonstrates a sophisticated Retrieval-Augmented Generation (RAG) agent built with Cascade.
+This example demonstrates a sophisticated Retrieval-Augmented Generation (RAG) agent built with Flowcraft.
 The workflow ingests and analyzes a document, uses embeddings to find relevant information, and generates a precise answer to a user's question.

 This project serves two main purposes: